skysheng7/competition_dominance_analysis/data/README.md

 9. **Intake:** Total water intake (Startweight - Endweight) during the detection in kg.
 10. **Rate:** Intake rate, derived from the Intake and Duration.
 **Note:** Given that for some dates, there might be no double bin detections, the associated data frame might have zero observations for that date.
-**Usage Recommendations:**  The presence of double cow detections can be indicative of anomalies or errors in the Insentec bins.

 ## Dataset Specific Information for: `results/double_cow_detection_list.rda`
-**Description:** This dataset captures instances where a bin registers 2 different cows at the same time, potentially indicating discrepancies or anomalies in the data logging process.
+**Description:** This dataset captures instances where a bin registers 2 different cows at the same time, potentially indicating anomalies in the data logging process, and malfunctioning of certain Insentec bins.
 The dataset provides a structure to identify these occurrences based on dates

 **Number of Variables:** 10